L'Île aux enfants

-L'Île aux enfants was a French children's television show that was broadcast from 1975 to 1982.
+L'Île aux enfants is a French children's television series that was broadcast from 1975 to 1982.
 The show was broadcast first as part of the youth program Jeunes Années on the third color channel of the ORTF from September 16, 1974 to January 3, 1975, then from January 6, 1975 to February 14, 1975 as a separate program on FR3 before being broadcast for seven consecutive seasons on TF1 every late afternoon at 6 p.m. from February 17, 1975 to June 30, 1982.

 History

 Bonjour Sésame

 In 1974, Jean-Louis Guillaud, general director of the third color channel of the ORTF, asked Christophe Izard to adapt the American educational program Sesame Street for France for the 1974 season.

 Under the title Bonjour Sésame, twenty-minute episodes were to alternately show scenes with foam puppets and scenes with real actors.

 With 13 minutes of Sesame Street sequences and a 4-minute animal documentary by Pascale Breugnot, Christophe Izard had to develop a concept for the remaining 4 minutes.

-Surrounded by a team of a few people, including Yves Brunier, he then created the sequence for L'Île aux enfants with the figure of Casimir.
+Surrounded by a team of a few people, including Yves Brunier, he then created the sequence for L'ìle aux enfants with the figure of Casimir.

+Adapting the pilot

+However In 1973, a pilot was created for the show under the title of “Rue Sésame” which at the time was a pilot for the show which featured a character with the name of Plocus (green dinosaur) and a grouch named Oscar (named after the American Muppet Oscar from Sesame Street).